sparticvs/irssi-libnotify/README.txt

 INSTRUCTIONS
 ============

-1. Copy notify-listener.py and irssi-notifier.sh to your $HOME/bin/
+1. Copy notify-listener.py and irssi-notifier.sh to your /usr/local/bin/
 directory.
+   $ cp notify-listener.py irssi-notifier.sh /usr/local/bin

 2. Run gnome-session-properties and add an automatic launcher for notify-listener.py.
 In very new versions of GNOME, you may need